sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/in-depth/error-handling.md

         // Fetch necessary properties from config.
         // Following properties actually do not exist in the config -- it just serves as an example. if (config.apiKey == null) {
-            throw new InvalidConfigurationError('token must be provided from config') }
+            throw new InvalidConfigurationException('token must be provided from config') }
         if (config.airtableBase == null) {
-            throw new InvalidConfigurationError('airtableBase base id needed')
+            throw new InvalidConfigurationException('airtableBase base id needed')
         }
         Airtable.configure({apiKey: config.apiKey})
         this.airTableBase = Airtable.base(config.airtableBase)